-Finally, to be optimally effective, EBI and SBWM should not limit the extent of assets involved in both disciplines.
+Finally, to be effective, we believe EBI and SBWM should not limit the extent of assets involved in both disciplines.
 Rather, it needs to recognize and optimize across the full landscape and hierarchy of high and ultra-high net worth investor wealth:

 - Safety – Ensuring and protecting the wealth that has been established

 - Market – Participating in market-like asset growth